PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Virtual Good/Unity Virtual Goods.md

 ## Introduction

-In this tutorial we are going to show you how to buy and consume Virtual Goods using the GameSparks platform.
-You will also look at how to get a list of what Virtual Goods are owned by the player.
-Before following this tutorial, make sure you have checked out the previous tutorial '[Creating Virtual Goods](./README.md)'.
+This tutorial shows you how to buy and consume Virtual Goods using the GameSparks platform.
+You'll also see how to get a list of what Virtual Goods are owned by the player.

+Before following this tutorial, make sure you have checked out the previous tutorial [Creating Virtual Goods](./README.md).
 Nothing else is needed to carry out this tutorial.
-However, if you would like to see the project you can download it here.
+However, if you would like to see the project, you can download it here.

 </br>
 **Example Unity Virtual Goods** code can be downloaded [here](http://repo.gamesparks.net/docs/tutorial-assets/UnityVirtualGoods_Tutorial.zip)

 ## Granting Currency

-To begin with, you will need to create a new Event with some Cloud Code that will grant the player some currency.
+To begin with, you'll need to create a new Event with some Cloud Code that will grant the player some currency.

 ![l](img/UT/1.png)